 After lunch, pop into our Cellar Door to say hello and sample some of our wines – you can even pick up some of our delicious cheeses for later!

 In prime position right in the middle of the main street, no trip to Bright is complete without a visit to our local Bright Brewery.
-Their menu has all the classic hits of a great bistro pub enhanced by the addition of our fantastic local produce.
+There’s always something new to try!
+Their menu has all the classic hits of a great bistro pub, which is designed to complement their rotation of fresh and season craft beers.
 With live music and large indoor and outdoor dining areas, this is the perfect spot for larger groups.

-Adjacent to the visitor centre, find a table in the outdoor seating at the Riverdeck Café for primo views of the park and river.
-A beautiful spot for breakfast, brunch, or lunch, Riverdeck offer an enticing modern Australian menu also focusing on local produce.
+Adjacent to the Visitor Information Centre, find a table in the outdoor seating at the Riverdeck Kitchen for primo views of the park and river.
+A beautiful spot for breakfast, brunch, or lunch, Riverdeck offers an enticing modern Australian menu also focusing on local produce.
 This is also a great spot to take the kids, featuring a dedicated children’s menu and a stone’s throw from a fantastic playground in the park.

 This little hidden gem on Barnard street offers simple and authentic Japanese flavours in a warm and intimate setting.
 Katsu specialise in donburi, flavour filled Japanese rice bowls featuring a mouth-watering main – such as chicken karaage or miso salmon – served with vegetables over rice.
 Their menu changes seasonally, but they always have some classic snacks on offer – think gyoza, edamame, and eggplant – along with options to suit a range of dietary requirements.
 Limited seating but takeaway available.

-The new steak joint in town is situated in a fantastic location just below street level on Barnard St. Sir Loins serves a range of cuts like the incredible Yarra Glen ribeye, grilled to perfection with a side of creamy truffle mash.
+This steak joint is situated in a fantastic location just below street level on Barnard St. Sir Loins serves a range of cuts like the incredible Yarra Glen ribeye, grilled to perfection with a side of creamy truffle mash.
 Their à la carte menu is equally as impressive, featuring mains of pan-seared barramundi served with salsa verde, white bean puree and greens to chicken scallopini served with creamy garlic, mushroom sauce, and truffle mash.

 For a fine dining experience, look no further than Elm.
 Set in a historical house on the main street, Elm offer a specially curated degustation menu alongside their beautiful à la carte dining options.
 Like many of our local dining institutions, Elm focus on local produce and their menus change seasonally.
 The Elm staff can also recommend a range of wine pairings from their equally thoughtful wine list, which features many of our fellow local wineries – including yours truly.